ntop/ntopng/doc/nedge/src/captive_portal.rst

 they were trying to visit before the captive portal login.

 The *Device Identifier* specifies how new devices authenticating to the captive portal will be added to the corresponding user.
-Usually it's desiderable to add the devices via their MAC address as it's bound to a specific device.
+Usually it's desirable to add the devices via their MAC address as it's bound to a specific device.
 However, when the devices are connected to a router (not a simple switch, the router is their default gateway) before reaching the nEdge device, their MAC address will be hidden